AlexandraMadalina/fix-me/README.md

 ```
 ## Thinks I learned

- When you need to handle text input, use the input event instead.
+     + When you need to handle text input, use the input event instead.
 Keyboard events may not be fired if the user is using an alternate means of entering text, such as a handwriting system on a tablet or graphics tablet.

+    + To create a new [KeyboardEvent](https://developer.mozilla.org/en-US/docs/Web/API/KeyboardEvent), use the [KeyboardEvent()](https://developer.mozilla.org/en-US/docs/Web/API/KeyboardEvent/KeyboardEvent) constructor.

+    + You can use [insertRow() method](https://www.w3schools.com/jsref/met_table_insertrow.asp) and [TableRow insertCell() method](https://www.w3schools.com/jsref/met_tablerow_insertcell.asp) to create new rows and cell in a table.

+    + To check which key triggered the event use [KeyboardEvent Properties](https://www.w3schools.com/jsref/obj_keyboardevent.asp).

  ### Documentation